alanindra/baca-juga-cleaner/baca_juga_syntax.md

-# The syntactic constructions of `"baca juga"` constituents
+# The syntax of `"baca juga"` constituents

-These rules are derived from empirical observation of typical constructions used in news media.
+These syntactic constructions are derived from empirical observation of typical constructions used in news media.
 More detailed analysis can be found [here](https://github.com/alanindra/baca-juga-cleaner/blob/main/analysis.ipynb).

 ### 1. Syntax classification
 Each syntax criteria follows the format [Class][Patterns], where: